 Figure 159: Rogue Association History Table

 Diagnosing Status and Connectivity

-AirWave looks at the client status and network connectivity and then puts them in an interactive dashboard.
+AirWave looks at the client status and network connectivity and then puts them in interactive dashboards on the Clients > Diagnostics pages.
 Devices in the network can include clients, access points, switches, wireless controllers, and routers.